gatsbyjs/gatsby/docs/blog/2019-07-11-user-testing-accessible-client-routing/index.md

 title: What we learned from user testing of accessible client-side routing techniques with Fable Tech Labs
 author: Marcy Sutton
 date: 2019-07-11
-excerpt: "We conducted 5 user testing sessions for accessibility research with Fable Tech Labs to determine which client-side routing techniques are the most ergonomic and intuitive to users with disabilities, and if any of the techniques presented barriers detracting from their browsing experience."
+excerpt: "We conducted 5 user testing sessions with Fable Tech Labs to determine which client-side routing techniques are the most accessible to people with disabilities.
+With this research, we can make more informed decisions for accessible page changes in sites built with Gatsby, React, and beyond."
 tags:
   - accessibility
   - user testing
   - client-side routing
   - React
+  - JavaScript
+  - components
+  - research
   - UI
 ---